-MS-DOS 5.0 users should use Microsoft's CD-ROM Extensions (file name MSCDEX.EXE) Version 2.21 or 2.22.
-If you do not have either of these versions and plan to use DOS5.0 with MSCDEX.EXEVer 2.2 (or lower), you can resolve this conflict by doing the following:
+MS-DOS 5.0 users should use Microsoft's CD-ROM Extensions (file name MSCDEX.EXE) Version 2.25.
+If you do not have either of these versions and plan to use DOS 5.0 with MSCDEX.EXE Ver 2.2 (or lower), you can resolve this conflict by doing the following

-- 1) Type the following line into your CONFIG.SYS file: DEVICE=C:\ DOS\ SETVER.EXE - 2) Switch to the DOS prompt. - 3) Type the following: SETVER MSCDEX.EXE 4.01, then press the Enter key. - 4) Reboot your computer.
+- 1) Type the following line into your CONFIG.SYS file: DEVICE=C:\DOS\SETVER.EXE - 2) Switch to the DOS prompt. - 3) Type the following: SETVER MSCDEX.EXE 4.01 Then press the Enter key. - 4) Reboot your computer.

-Conflict Between MS-DOS 6.0 and Microsoft's CD-ROM Extensions (file name: MSCD EX.EXE) Version 2.21 (or Lower)
+Conflict Between MS-DOS 6.0 and Microsoft's CD-ROM Extensions (file name: MSCDEX.EXE) Version 2.21 (or Lower)

-MSCDEX.EXE ver.
-2.22 (or higher) must be used with DOS 6.0.
-Use of an earlier version will result in an INCORRECT DOS VERSION message.
+MSCDEX.EXE Ver.
+2.22 (or higher, preferably ver.
+2.25) must be used with DOS 6.0.
+Use of an earlier version will result in an Incorrect DOS Version message.
 A copy of MSCDEX.EXE ver.
-2.22 is included with DOS 6.0.
-You can find this file in your C:\ DOS directory.
+2.25, is included with DOS 6.0.
+You can find this file in your C:\DOS directory.

-If you previously had loaded MSCDEX.EXEver.
+If you previously had loaded MSCDEX.EXE ver.
 2.21 (or lower), your computer might still be recognizing this lower version rather than 2.22 (or higher).

-To correct this problem, you must edit your AUTO EXEC.BAT file using a text editor or word processor.
-Your AUTO EXEC.BAT file will probably contain a line that looks something like this:
+To correct this problem, you must edit your AUTOEXEC.BAT file using a text editor or word processor.
+Your AUTOEXEC.BAT file will probably contain a line that may look something like this:

-C:\TSCS\MSCDEX.EXE/D:TSLCD/M:10
+C:\TSCSI\MSCDEX.EXE /D:TSLCD /M:10

-In this example, "C:\TSCI" is the path to MSCDEX.EXE.
+In this example, C:\TSCI is the path to MSCDEX.EXE.
 The path name will vary depending on the type of SCSI device driver software you use.
+The D:TSLCD refers to the device.